 One of the best places to communicate your tolerances for quality issues is in a quality manual, or quality control checklist (related: 5 Essentials of a QC Checklist [eBook]).
 A quality manual is a multi-page document that systematically outlines manufacturing specifications and criteria for inspection, such as:

 - Your product requirements, often supplemented with product diagrams, dimensions and designs

 - Your tolerance for quality issues, including classification of all possible quality defects relevant to the product

 - Any legal regulations in your target market that your product must meet

 - Packaging requirements, including retail and outer carton materials and packing assortment

 - Inspection criteria—the on-site tests and checks to be performed on your product during inspection and the necessary equipment and procedures for each

-While your customers shouldn’t be your QC team, that doesn’t mean you shouldn’t consider them when drafting your quality manual.
+While your customers shouldn’t be your quality control team, that doesn’t mean you shouldn’t consider them when drafting your quality manual.
 Your checklist should always align with your customer’s expectations.
-If you’ve received customer complaints or negative reviews related to a particular quality issue, updating your checklist helps inform QC staff to look for the issue during inspection.
+If you’ve received customer complaints or negative reviews related to a particular quality issue, updating your checklist helps inform quality control staff to look for the issue during inspection.

 Request product samples to ensure your supplier can follow your requirements